In Alabama, a DUI arrest can immediately impact the status of your driver’s license.

 If the suspension still stands on the 45th day following arrest, the driver will no longer be permitted to operate a vehicle.
 This is in accordance with the Alabama Administrative License Suspension, so the suspension will stand without any allowances until the offender’s DUI case has reached a verdict.

-A mandatory immediate suspension can be avoided with the help of a legal professional.
-A licensee may file an appeal for an administrative hearing within 10 days of their arrest.
+A mandatory immediate suspension can, however, be avoided with the help of a legal professional.
+Specifically, a licensee may file an appeal for an administrative hearing within 10 days of their arrest.

 With the right legal representation, there is the potential to not only negotiate a lesser sentence, but have the administrative suspension rescinded.